resiprocate/android-basic-client/README.txt

-This is a basic Android app demonstrating how to use reSIProcate on Android.
-It sends a text message using the SIP MESSAGE method.
+This is an Android library for using reSIProcate on Android.

 You must have the Android SDK, the NDK and a recent version of Gradle.